 I felt worse before I felt better but after a while I started to notice that I was changing.
 I stopped reacting in the same old ways to my husband’s manipulations and control and criticism.
 I started to change almost against my will and learned to step out of the crazy dance I had been doing with him and my family.

-In July Mr. Cute wanted to come back.
+In July Mr. Cuteness and Light wanted to come back.
 I gave it some airtime as we had 3 kids.
 But his old nuttiness showed itself very shortly and I had already been experiencing positive effects from my therapy and support groups.
 I was done with nonsense.
 Within days of our failed reconciliation, he was back with his long-suffering girlfriend.
 Part of me wondered if he had ever really left her.